saikpr/megadata-proposal/README.md

 * Translate XML generation for EGA submission from Perl to Python
     * __Logic__: It would be easier for developer to call a python script from the application instead of Perl
     * __Technical Details__:
         - To call a Perl script, the user will be required to open a subprocess, which would open up a whole lot of security vulnerabilities.
-So instead, we will call the python function directly.
+While we can call python function without exposing the underlying architecture.
         - I have previously used lxml to parse, so it might be a good idea to use etree from lxml to generate the xml.
     * __Expectations__: By end, we should have a python script which would be functionally similar to the Perl script